 - Do I really need a course?

-- Can this goddess-like Instagram celeb who quit her job to travel the world and works on the beach- help me?
+- Can this goddess-like Instagram celeb who quit her job to travel the world and work on the beach help me?

 I get it, hiring a coach can be tricky.
-I’m a certified professional coach and it’s even tricky for me cull through the options when I’m hiring a coach for myself!
+I’m a certified professional coach and it’s even tricky for me to cull through the options when I’m hiring a coach!

 We’re going to dive into all of that right here.
 I’ll break it down bit by bit.

 1. Coaching is still an unregulated industry around the world, but particularly in the US.